athxrva07/Currency-Converter/README.md

 ## API Usage

-The Currency Converter utilizes an external API to fetch the latest exchange rates.
+- The Currency Converter utilizes an external API to fetch the latest exchange rates.

-The API used in this project is [Exchangerate API](https://www.exchangerate-api.com/).
+-The API used in this project is [Exchangerate API](https://www.exchangerate-api.com/).